Suujin

 Suujin (Sūjin、also Suujin-chiku 崇仁地区) is a small district in Kyoto near Kyoto Station known for its elderly population that has been ethnically discriminated against due to burakumin or zainichi status.

 Despite many years as a slum district, the relocation of the Kyoto City University of Arts is helping the area be rehabilitated.

 Etymology

-The name of the district comes from "Sūjinbo," (崇仁坊) a Chinese temple name in Chang'an.
+The name of the district comes from "Sūjinbō," (崇仁坊) a Chinese temple name in Chang'an.
 The name was given to the district during the historic period when Kyoto was known as Heian-kyō.

 Demographics

 According to the 2020 census, the area of 27.4 hectares has a population of 1,380.
 The average age is 53.9 years old, and 38.55 percent of the population is 65 years old or older, indicating an aging population.

 Suujin was a district where many people who had been discriminated against, especially people with occupations that offended Buddhist sensitivities related to death such as executioners, gravediggers, slaughterhouse workers, butchers, and tanners— along with Korean residents.